 To do well in today’s business climate, you need to move with the times.
 That means picking up the skills most in demand by employers, like software development.
 When you have programming chops, you can write your own ticket.
 Programmers are a hot commodity and, if you want to join their ranks and make an excellent salary, developing your coding skills is a must.
-When you need to build your programming chops in a hurry, programs such as the Columbia Engineering coding bootcamp can send you on your way.
+When you need to build your programming chops in a hurry, university coding bootcamps such as the Columbia Engineering coding bootcamp can send you on your way.

 In this article, we delve down into the depths of Columbia University boot camp and see what they have to offer.
 We’ll take a look at the sort of subjects you’ll learn during your training, and get an idea of what kind of instructors you can expect to work with.
 We’ll also examine your bootcamp costs and go over your payment and financial aid options.
 Let’s get started!